graphcore/examples/applications/popart/bert/tests/unit/weight_loading/tensorflow/README.md

 You can also optionally provide a frozen graph to test the frozen-graph loading functionalty.

-The test is run through `pytest` and will require `tensorflow` or `gc-tensorflow` to installed in your environment.
+The test is run through `pytest` and will require the `tensorflow` wheel from the Poplar SDK to be installed in your environment.

 ### Required Data